 Your instructors will be Suzane Van Amburgh and Greg Corbin:

 Suzane Van Amburgh, GCFP, 5th dan, shidoin, has studied human balance and coordination of movement for over 25 years.
 Her approach in teaching is to create a learning environment where people can discover themselves through movement.
 Van Amburgh is a shidoin certified teacher of the martial art of Aikido and brings 15 years experience in Iaido, the art of Japanese sword drawing.
-She is also a Guild Certified Feldenkrais® Teacher.
+She is also a somatic educator (graduate of a Guild accredited Feldenkrais® Practitioner Training Program).
 Van Amburgh is the founder of Space To Move® and currently serves as Chief Aikido Instructor at Multnomah Aikikai in Portland Oregon, where she teaches group classes and private lessons.

 Greg Corbin leads Stoel Rives’ Forest Industries Initiative and represents forest products clients in a variety of transactional and regulatory matters.
 Greg holds a masters of forest science degree.
 He frequently writes and speaks on issues affecting the forest products industry, water rights, and endangered species issues.
 Greg has practiced martial arts on and off since childhood.
 He began studying Aikido four years ago at Multnomah Aikikai under Sensei Aki Fleshler and Sensei Suzane Van Amburgh.